-Thieo E. Hogen_Esch did his MSc. in Polymer Chemistry, at University of Leiden, Netherlands, in 1961.
-He is holding his PhD.
-(Cum Laude) in Physical Organic Chemistry, from University of Leiden, Netherlands, completed in the year 1967.
-Currently he is working as a Professor in the department of Organic and Polymer Chemistry at University of Southern California.
+Theo E. Hogen_Esch did his MSc. in Polymer Chemistry, at the University of Leiden, Netherlands, in 1961.
+He is holding his Ph.D.
+(Cum Laude) in Physical Organic Chemistry, from the University of Leiden, Netherlands, completed in 1967.
+Currently, he is working as a Professor in the Department of Organic and Polymer Chemistry at the University of Southern California.

 Thieo E. Hogen-Esch(Research Area)

-The Hogen-Esch group is focused on the synthesis of polymers using advanced methods in all areas of polymer synthesis aimed at the fabrication of new materials with potential in energy and other materials science fields.
-Applications include: fuel cell and ultrafiltration/reverse osmosis membranes and polymers reinforced with perfluorocarbon clusters.
-Current areas of interest include: A. Non-thermodynamic self-assembled polymer blends with hydrophilic Nano-sized channels.
+The Hogen-Esch group is focused on synthesizing polymers using advanced methods in all areas of polymer synthesis aimed at the fabrication of new materials with potential in energy and other materials science fields.
+Applications include fuel cell and ultrafiltration/reverse osmosis membranes and polymers reinforced with perfluorocarbon clusters.
+Current areas of interest include A. Non-thermodynamic self-assembled polymer blends with hydrophilic Nano-sized channels.
 B. Synthesis of blends polymers end-functionalized with perfluorocarbon (RF) groups for reverse osmosis and other applications.

 Igor F. Perepichka(Biography)

-Igor F. Perepichka completed his Diploma in Chemical Engineering, with Distinction from Donetsk technical University, Donetsk, Ukraine.
-In1987 he done his PhD in Organic Chemistry from National Academy of Sciences of Ukraine.
-In 1999 he achieved "Senior Research Fellow" rank (Highest Attestation Commission of Ukraine).
-Later he become the Professor of Chemistry, LCRI Chair; School of Chemistry, Bangor University, Bangor, UK.
+Igor F. Perepichka completed his Diploma in Chemical Engineering, with Distinction from Donetsk Technical University, Donetsk, Ukraine.
+In 1987 he did his Ph.D. in Organic Chemistry from the National Academy of Sciences of Ukraine.
+In 1999 he achieved the "Senior Research Fellow" rank (The highest Attestation Commission of Ukraine).
+Later he becomes the Professor of Chemistry, LCRI Chair; School of Chemistry, Bangor University, Bangor, UK.

 Igor F. Perepichka(Research Area)

-His Research activity is focused on design, synthesis and studies of novel organic p-functional systems, from small molecules to conjugated polymeric materials, toward their applications in organic electronics, optoelectronics and photonics.
+His research is focused on the design, synthesis, and studies of novel organic p-functional systems, from small molecules to conjugated polymeric materials, toward their applications in organic electronics, optoelectronics, and photonics.